Many labor studies graduate programs are a mix of employer- and worker-viewpoint courses and experiences.

 The UMass Labor Center offers Master's Degrees in Labor Studies with a focus at the intersection of Theory, Politics and Practice.
 Our program combines rigorous study of labor history and current issues.
 Our students dig in to real data and learn research techniques to inform any campaign.
 Our professors seat current labor struggles in an intersectional historical context inseparable from race, gender and class politics.

 For over fifty years, we have built one of the premiere graduate programs in Labor Studies in the United States.
 With a near 100% placement record, our graduates are in high demand to join our over 1,000 alumni in key position in the labor movement and social justice organizations.

-Labor is changing.
-As the attacks on labor have intensified, unions have been taking bold new directions.
-They have also combined efforts with a wide variety of alt-labor organizations, building strong connections with new social movements in broad-based coalitions for justice.
+Organized Labor is surging in a way we haven't seen in a generation.
+New units are certifying every week and we want you to have the degree that offers the skills to fuel this movement.
+These new units have also combined efforts with a wide variety of alt-labor organizations, building strong connections with new social movements in broad-based coalitions for justice.
 Become one of our graduates who are at the forefront of many of these new and exciting developments to build justice and dignity in the workplace and the community, here and abroad.

 In addition to our graduate offerings, we offer limited undergraduate opportunites cross-listed with the Sociology Department.

 Research featured in The Washington Post by Labor Center faculty Jasmine Kerrissey and Judy Stepan-Norris looks more than 100 years of data to understand the factors assocaited with striking workers.
 Read the full article here.